I can’t believe I have to have a crucial conversation with him.

-First, before beginning these conversations coaches and leaders should lay the groundwork with their administrative colleagues so that everyone in the administration is on the same page.
+- Lay the groundwork with administrative colleagues (HR/Boss) so that everyone in the administration is on the same page.

-Second, after the initial low performer conversation with a teacher, the coach and leader must follow up relentlessly.
+- After the initial low performer conversation with the employee, the leader must follow up relentlessly.

-Only about 8 percent of employees in an organization are low performing in their roles, and most of them will improve or change negative behaviors to positive ones after they are addressed by a leader.
-By simply taking the proper steps to address low performance and encouraging low performing individuals to change their behavior through a structured approach, leaders can turn these colleagues into solid and high performing individuals.
-And though it’s hard work, the improved learning environment will be better for all.
+Only about eight percent of employees in any organization are low performing in their roles.
+And of that eight percent, most will improve or change negative behaviors after they are addressed by a leader.
+It is crucial to encourage low performing individuals to change their behavior through a structured approach.
+By simply taking the proper steps to address low performance, leaders can turn these colleagues into solid performing individuals.
+And though it’s hard work, the improved work environment will be better for all.

 Studer, Q. (2004).
 Hardwiring Excellence: Purpose, Worthwhile Work, Making a Difference.
 Gulf Breeze, FL: Fire Starter Publishing.